piyueh/geoclaw-neck-test/README.md

 ### 3.1.
 Using a single-level mesh for a simulation

-First we run a series of simulations with a single-level mesh in each simulation.
+First, we run a series of simulations with a single-level mesh in each simulation.
 The tested resolutions are dx = 4, 2, 1, 0.5, 0.25, and 0.125m.
 Note the
 resolution of the underlying topography is 1m.
 The purpose of these tests is to confirm that the volume is conserved when there is no AMR involved.
 From the first figure in [this subsection](#33-conservation-of-fluid-volumes), we can see that for all resolutions, the volumes are always constants with respect to time.
-This proves the volume conservation issue does not happen when there is no AMR.
+This proves that the volume conservation issue does not happen when there is no AMR.

 The followings are the flow animations of these cases.
-When using coarse meshes, for example, dx=4 and dx=1, the flow patterns are somehow different from those with finer meshes.
-This may due the fact that coarse meshes are more difficult to capture the channel-like feature, especially the channel width is only 3 meters in this case.
+When using coarse meshes, for example, dx=4 and dx=2, the flow patterns are somehow different from those with finer meshes.
+This may because coarse meshes are more difficult to capture the channel-like feature, especially the channel width is only 3 meters in this case.
 Nevertheless, the volumes are still conserved with respect to time for these coarse meshes.
 When the resolution reaches at least the topography resolution (1m in this case), the flow patterns start to agree with each other.
-This is because the channel can be nicely captured by the grid size smaller than 1m.
+This is because the finer mesh can nicely capture the channel.

 #### 3.1.1. dx = 4